brendenlake/MLC/README.md

 ###  Sampling model responses for the few-shot learning task
 The models can be asked to mimic human responses on few-shot learning.
 To do so, the models sample from their distribution of possible outputs.
 A full set of samples from the models is available on [this webpage](https://cims.nyu.edu/~brenden/supplemental/BIML-supp-results/sysgen.html).
-To reproduce the results for BIML (or other models), you can type the following to generate a HTML page.
+To reproduce the results for MLC (or other models), you can type the following to generate a HTML page.
 ```python
 python eval.py --episode_type few_shot_human_mult10 --sample_html --fn_out_model net-BIML-top.pt
 ```